aarmobley/aarmobley/README.md

   <img src="https://images.fineartamerica.com/images/artworkimages/mediumlarge/3/sunrise-over-the-salt-marsh-david-lloyd-glover.jpg" width="700"/>
 </div>

 ### Hello!
-My name is Aaron Mobley and I am a Data Scientist/Programmer 👋
+My name is Aaron Mobley and I am a Data Scientist/Analyst 👋

-## A little about myself
+## A little about me

-+ I have been going through the Data Science program at Bethel school of Technology this past year. <br>
++ I studied Data Science at Bethel College's School of Technology. <br>
 + I have a passion for the outdoors and nature as well as fishing and surfing.
 Data Science is a career I am quickly becoming <br>
 + obsessed with. <br>
 + Communication skills are something that sets me a part from others.
 I believe that communicating well with colleagues and being able <br>